The Chase Freedom Flex℠ sure does pack quite a punch — especially for a no-annual-fee card.

 Alternative Cards to the Freedom Flex Card

-If you’re someone who spends a lot on dining and entertainment purchases, then consider the CapOne Savor card that earns 4% cash-back on dining and entertainment, 2% at grocery stores, and 1% on all other purchases.
+If you spend a lot on dining and entertainment purchases, consider the CapOne Savor card that earns 4% cash-back on dining, entertainment, and popular streaming services, plus 3% at grocery stores, and 1% on all other purchases.

 Frequently asked questions